Skip to content

 Principal

-Following a successful registration or authentication operation, your frontend code will receive a code and id_token.
-The code can be exchanged for an ExtendedPrincipal, while the id_token can be verified locally to obtain a Principal.
+Following a successful passkey registration or authentication operation, your frontend code will receive a code and id_token (JWT).
+Exchanging the code or verifying the id_token will result in a Principal:

 Principal.ts